- Stops Leaks

 No. Unlike our cooling system products, Rislone Rear Main Seal Repair has no particles to plug the leak.
 It contains special polymers and seal conditioners to stop seal leaks.

 Have you noticed oil leaking from your car lately?
 That might be due to worn or dried seals.
 There’s no need to worry or spend your money on a costly repair bill, however.
 Our Rislone Concentrated Rear Main Seal Repair quickly and safely restores those seals so you can get back on the road and back to your life.

-You can trust that our products are the fastest, safest way to get your car back on the road — we’ve been proving that since 1921.
+You can trust that our products are the fastest, safest way to get your show back on the road — we’ve been proving that since 1947.
 Give Rislone a shot and avoid that dreaded trip to the repair shop once and for all.